jgarzond/DSCapstone-JSGD/README.md

 ## Editing the file

-It is a markdown file in this repository.
+There are markdown and python files in this repository related to final project of Coursera and IBM Data Science program.